atlarge-research/librnr/README.md

 CLion, Visual Studio, or Visual Studio Code are all good options.
 These IDEs have support CMake, either directly or through plugins.

+> [!WARNING]
+> When compiling for Windows, we experienced problems when using Clion's built-in MinGW toolchain.
+> (Maybe something to do with Windows path separators?)
+> This resulted in at least the following errors: `Failed loading layer information`.
+> We solved this by switching to Visual Studio's toolchain.
+Note that you can use this toolchain from Clion.

 To build the project using the command line, run the following commands in the project's root folder:

 ```bash